deployd/dpd-email/README.md

 This custom resource type allows you to send an email to your users.

-The email resource is built on Andris Reinmans [Nodemailer](https://github.com/andris9/Nodemailer) module and Nick Baughs [node-email-templates](https://github.com/niftylettuce/node-email-templates).
+The email resource is built on Andris Reinmans [Nodemailer](https://github.com/andris9/Nodemailer) module.

 ## Installation